-According to the American Association of Pastoral Counselors, not only is the practice growing (it apparently accounts for three million hours of treatment annually) but also still an under-represented group.
+According to the Association for Clinical Pastoral Education, formerly the American Association of Pastoral Counselors, not only is the practice growing (it apparently accounts for three million hours of treatment annually) but also still an under-represented group.
 Less than 13 percent of clergy members have any formal training in substance abuse issues according to the National Center in Addiction and Substance Abuse yet nearly 25 percent of those seeking treatment for the issue are serviced at least in part by a faith leader.

 Because pastoral counselors weave religious beliefs into practical therapy, they need a strong grounding in both theology and psychology.
 They must be fully conversant with the belief systems of their religious group.

 Pastoral Counseling is still very much a niche subject and employment field, there is no specific Bachelor's degree in the subject.
 Several majors can lead to a degree in Pastoral Counseling, including theology, religious studies, psychology or another degree in the field of human services.
 A counseling degree will also do the trick.
 Many students choose a school that that has a major in pastoral ministry with a concentration in counseling.
 Most students plan to get a Master’s degree after successfully completing the BA.

 At the undergraduate level, the pastoral counseling curriculum is broad and generalized.
 It can include business management and administration, in addition to classes that are related to theology and counseling.

 Typical courses leading to a Bachelor’s degree include:

 - Crisis counseling